jamesdcheney0/terraform-challenge/README.md

 - https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/launch_configuration to verify user_data is the same as in the regular instance creation
 - importing the public key in the root main.tf wasn't playing nice, so I uploaded the key I made for that purpose into the AWS console and made vars to refer to the name
 - for creating s3 and defining lifecycle policies https://stackoverflow.com/questions/55373524/how-to-add-lifecycle-rules-to-an-s3-bucket-using-terraform
+- how to use account ID in terraform https://stackoverflow.com/questions/68397972/how-to-use-aws-account-id-variable-in-terraform
+- https://hands-on.cloud/terraform-recipe-managing-auto-scaling-groups-and-load-balancers/ looked at this for inspiration, but it was based on ELB, which is out of scope for this challenge

+CURRENTLY TRYING TO FIGURE OUT HOW TO MAKE THE ALB AND HOW TO INTERFACE WITH THE ASG then I'll move on to the security groups.
+Looks like we'll just need one allowing in 80 from all and one allowing 22 from me

+Day | Hours
+Tuesday | 1000-1350